It sounds so easy. Just pay a monthly sum to an agency and have them produce content and manage your social media without you having to lift a finger.

 An agency should not be an occupying force, but a liberating one that trains your team creates a solid technical foundation to build on and offers specialized skills that get you to your goal in less time.

 As Confucius would say: "Give a man a fish, and you'll feed him for a day.
 Teach a man to fish, and you've fed him for a lifetime."

 You don't get extraordinary results by doing what everyone else is doing.
 The typical agency-client relationship will not give you the quality or quantity of content you need to build a brand, attract qualified sales opportunities, and win more business.

 While your competitors are pushing out volumes of generic content, you can take a smarter, less expensive approach that will help your company stand out.

 Insourcing will give your content a unique perspective that your audience will want to return to.
 You will help sales close more deals faster.
 You will have a more efficient sales model that makes salespeople more likely to stay at your company.

-Hire a full time writer who can learn your industry and build rapport with your internal subject matter experts.
-You can then use an agency for specialised tasks such as website development, paid advertising, or strategic guidance and training.
+Hire a full-time writer who can learn your industry and build rapport with your internal subject matter experts.
+You can then use an agency for specialized tasks such as website development, paid to advertise, or strategic guidance and training.